Starting an Odyssey of the Mind Membership in Texas

 Websites and How to Stay Informed.

-The CCI website is www.odysseyofthemind.com.
+The OdysseyHQ website is www.odysseyofthemind.com.
 This is where you go for membership and team information.

 The Odyssey – Texas website is www.txodyssey.org has information pertinent to local tournaments from the regional to the State level, before you advance to World Finals.
 You can find Coacha nd Judge training information as well.
 In addition, there are mailing lists that you can join.
 Any time you have any questions or concerns, you can always email your Regional Director (houston@txodyssey.org, north@txodyssey.org, central@txodyssey.org).